 After the 9/11 attacks, Rashida Tlaib and her family faced heightened scrutiny and suspicion for being Muslim.
 The Detroit native felt “fearful” and then frustrated, which fueled her to take political action on behalf of underrepresented communities.
-Now she’s poised to become one of the first Muslim women ever elected to Congress.
+Now she’s become the first Muslim woman ever elected to Congress.

 RASHIDA TLAIB: I love when a Muslim father comes up to me and says to his daughter, "She is a Muslim."
 We're constantly looking for permission to be in leadership roles.
 And we need to shake that out of our young girls, and in the meantime, keep asking women to run.

 I grew up in southwest Detroit, born and raised.
 I am the eldest of 14.
 I grew up pretty much taking care of them.
 Even though I would cry every time my mom brought another baby home, I now realize it made me stronger.
 Both my parents are immigrants born in Palestine.
 Grew up with those kind of old-school traditional values.
 Everything was-- your life began after you got married.

 And I remember hearing the stories of my grandfather in Palestine being shot 11 times because he wouldn't leave his land, telling me about how he felt so oppressed in his own homeland.
 I think my grandfather embedded in me really believing in the freedom to just live.
 So I knew I wanted to do something around activism.
 I know it's corny, but I always wanted to free the world.

 I remember my parents' home being surrounded by gunmen all around and being interviewed by the FBI for hours.
 It was the first time I felt fearful of my own government.
 And I just felt like nobody cared that this was happening to this family, who are Americans.
 There was just a heightened fear among the Arab-American community across the country.
 It really pushed me to be more involved.